 We are busy people leading busy lives, and it seems we have less and less time to take care of ourselves and what's important.
 We need proper nutrition, exercise, sleep, and healthful living, but our work-life balance scale is more often than not tipping in the wrong direction.

-Too much work, stress, and running to keep pace with daily life is taking its toll on our health and wellness.
+Too much work, stress, and running to keep pace with daily life are taking their toll on our health and wellness.

 To that end, subscriptions are popping up like never before.
 From groceries and locally-grown organic produce to ready-to-cook meals, and even all you need for your pet, chances are good there's a subscription awaiting.